Professor of Political Theory and Geography

-- He has also been developing themes from his earlier treatment of territory.
-The most recent was on the concept of terrain, understood as the materiality of territory – the forms, textures and processes that define particular spaces.
+- He has also been developing themes from his earlier treatment of territory, especially in relation to the concept of terrain, understood as the materiality of territory – the forms, textures and processes that define particular spaces.
 Terrain is important in understanding territory because it combines materiality, strategy and the need to go beyond a narrow, two-dimensional sense of the cartographic imagination.
 Instead, terrain forces us to account for the complexity of height and depth, the question of volume.
 Terrain makes possible, or constrains, various political, military and strategic projects.
 It is where the geopolitical and the geophysical meet.
 All attempts at fixing territorial boundaries and shaping territories are complicated by dynamic features of the Earth, including rivers, oceans, polar-regions, glaciers, airspace and the sub-surface – both the sub-soil and the sub-marine.
 These complexities operate at a range of spatial scales, from the boundaries of nation-states to urban infrastructure projects.
 How can theories of territory better account for the complexities of the geophysical?
 His research on this topic has been funded by a Leverhulme Trust International Networks Programme grant for The Project on Indeterminate and Changing Environments: Law, the Anthropocene, and the World (the ICE LAW Project), led by Phil Steinberg at Durham University.
-Stuart is leading the sub-project on territory.
+Stuart lead the sub-project on territory.
 The first main statement of Stuart's work on terrain was delivered as the 2017 London Review of International Law annual lecture (video here) and published in the journal (available here).
+He delivered the Dialogues in Human Geography lecture on terrain at the Royal Geographical Society in August 2019 (audio recording here; and now published in the journal with responses and a reply).